Detection Time Distribution Predicted Using Absorbing Boundary Conditions and Imaginary Potentials: Results

 Now we consider the spinless ABC \eqref{nospinABC} (or \eqref{nospinABCzL}) as a model of a hard detector.
 The results are shown in Figures~\ref{fig:scalarABC1} and \ref{fig:scalarABC2} for different values of $L/d$.

 It is visible in these figures that the distribution density $\rho_T(t)$ is again roughly similar to the comparison curve $\rho^\fr(t)$, and again the main difference consists in oscillations of $\rho_T(t)$ not present in $\rho^\fr(t)$.
 A comparison of Figures~\ref{fig:scalarABC1} and \ref{fig:scalarABC2} shows that the frequency of these oscillations depends on $L/d$.
+(The parameter $\kappa=\pi$ was chosen for maximal absorption, which is known \cite{detect-rule} to occur for the spinless ABC at $k=\kappa$, and for $\Psi_0$ as in \eqref{initialpsi} the dominant $k$ value for the $z$ direction is $\pi/d$, with $d=1$ in the figures; for the spinor ABC, we do not know the optimal value of $\kappa$; the choice $W_{\max}=40$ in Figures~\ref{fig:Arrival_CAP} and \ref{fig:Arrival_CAP_sharp} was arbitrary.)

 The Hamiltonian with the ABC is again spin-blind, so again the distribution $\rho_T(t)$ does not depend on whether we use spin-0 or spin-1/2 wave functions, and in the latter case does not depend on the spinor $|\chi\rangle$.
 The distribution does not depend on $\omega$ either because the Hamiltonian for the $x$ and $y$ coordinates decouples from the one for $z$, and only the latter is relevant to $\rho_T(t)$.